Landscape Designer vs Landscape Architect vs Design-Build in San Diego

 • Utilities plan: Gas/electrical/data routing and sleeves (future-proofing).

-• Permit/HOA plan: Who owns approvals and what’s included?
+• Permit/HOA plan: Who owns approvals and what is included?

 • Revision policy: How many rounds are included and what triggers extra fees?

-• Spec control: How substitutions are approved (in writing).
+• Spec control: How substitutions are approved (in writing, not verbal).

 QA Proof: The Difference Between a Plan and a Result